-How Your Shares are Held How Your Shares will be Voted If You Specify How to Vote How Your Shares will be Voted If You Do Not Specify How to Vote Shares registered in your name The named proxies will vote your shares as you direct The named proxies will vote FOR all proposals Shares held in street name Your broker will vote your shares as you direct Your broker may vote only on routine items in the absence of your instruction how to vote (1) Shares held in certain Toro employee benefit plans The plan trustee will vote your shares confidentially as you direct The plan trustee will vote your shares in the same proportion as the votes actually cast by participants
+How Your Shares are Held How Your Shares will be Voted If You Specify How to Vote How Your Shares will be Voted If You Do Not Specify How to Vote Shares registered in your name The named proxies will vote your shares as you direct The named proxies will vote FOR all proposals Shares held in street name Your broker will vote your shares as you direct Your broker may vote only on routine items in the absence of your instruction how to vote(1) Shares held in certain Toro employee benefit plans The plan trustee will vote your shares confidentially as you direct The plan trustee will vote your shares in the same proportion as the votes actually cast by participants

 (1) If your shares are held in "street name" and you do not indicate how you wish to vote, under the New York Stock Exchange, or NYSE, rules, your broker is permitted to exercise its discretion to vote your shares only on certain "routine" matters.
-Proposal One-Election of Directors and Proposal Three-Advisory Approval of Executive Compensation are not "routine" matters.
+Proposal One-Election of Directors, Proposal Three-Advisory Approval of our Executive Compensation and Proposal Four-Advisory Approval of the Frequency of the Advisory Approval of our Executive Compensation are not "routine" matters.
 Accordingly, if you do not direct your broker how to vote on those proposals, your broker may not exercise discretionary voting authority and may not vote your shares on these proposals.
 This is called a "broker non-vote" and although your shares will be considered to be represented by proxy at the annual meeting, as discussed on page 2, they are not considered to be shares "entitled to vote" at the annual meeting and will not be counted as having been voted on the applicable proposal.
 Proposal Two-Ratification of Selection of Independent Registered Public Accounting Firm is a "routine" matter and your broker is permitted to exercise discretionary voting authority to vote your shares "for" or "against" the proposal in the absence of your instruction.